 2:30 Homework Review/Pack-up

 Third graders spend their time in different classrooms.
 They'll start in their homeroom, but move to separate classrooms for social studies and math or Language arts and science.
 This is also the first year students head to a separate classroom for Spanish instruction, dedicated to the language and culture of Spanish nations.
 Students have music, art, or library during their "specials" time period each day.
 In their classrooms they work in small groups determined by skill and social factors.
 Students are able to take part in the Lower School musical and in certain after-school clubs, like Robotics Club.

 The day of a second grader is spent similar to that of a first-grade student, however, writing and reading take on new meaning.
 Accomplished readers now, these students can now focus on reading for comprehension instead of mastery.
 As such, the meaning they take from stories starts to evolve.
 Students begin to understand the subtlety in sentence construction, the effects of word choice and proper use of punctuation.
 Singapore math continues in the second grade, as it will through fifth grade, and begins to introduce larger number groupings.
 Addition and subtraction of large numbers are made simple through grouping and memorized math facts.
 57 + 39 is rearranged to become 50 + 30 + 7 + 3 + 6, breaking it down into even groups of tens or fives.
-Spanish continues in the homeroom classroom, but now begins to develop their vocabulary into words that can be used to form sentences.
+Spanish continues, this year in the Spanish Room, but now begins to develop their vocabulary into words that can be used to form sentences.

 7:55 - 8:25 Word Study/English